draggsconnor/BlipKit/manual/index.md

 ## Track objects

 [BKTrack](tracks/) objects render the audio data.
 This may be a [waveform](waveforms/) or a [sample](samples/).
-A waveform type has to be given at initialization, which can be changed afterwards, though.
+A waveform type has to be given at initialization which can be changed afterwards, though.
 Each track generates it own layer of sound data and doesn't interfere with other tracks.

 {% highlight c %}
 BKTrack track;